borchain/x402-connector/README.md

 **Python SDK for HTTP 402 Payment Required on Solana**

 A lightweight, framework-agnostic SDK that adds micropayments to Python web applications using the x402 protocol on Solana blockchain.
-Fully compatible with [Corbits.dev](https://corbits.dev/) facilitator.

 ## Why Solana?